Garter Lane Arts Centre

-Garter Lane Arts Centre is an arts centre and theatre with studio spaces and exhibition spaces located on O'Connell St, Waterford City, Ireland.
-It was opened in 1984 by Niall Tóibín at 5 O'Connell St. A former Georgian house formerly owned by prominent Quaker Merchant Samuel Barker, the building has also served in the past as a Social Welfare office and a library.
+Garter Lane Arts Centre is an arts centre and theatre with studio spaces and exhibition spaces located on O'Connell Street, Waterford City, Ireland.
+It was opened in 1984 by Niall Tóibín at 5 O'Connell St. A former Georgian house formerly owned by prominent Quaker Merchant Samuel Barker, the building has also served in the past as a social welfare office and a library.
+The centre now operates from two buildings: Garter Lane Arts Centre (22a O'Connell St.), and Garter Lane Studios (5 O'Connell St.).

-As the Garter Lane Arts Centre it looks to fulfill the artistic needs of the south east.
-The Centre welcomes over 35,000 visitors annually over both of its buildings.
+As the Garter Lane Arts Centre, it looks to fulfill the artistic needs of the south east of Ireland.
+The centre welcomes over 35,000 visitors annually over both of its buildings.
+It celebrated its 40th anniversary in 2024.

-Garter Lane recently celebrated its 40th Anniversary in 2024 under its current director Síle Penkert, launched with Minister.
-Malcolm Noonan.

-Garter Lane now has two buildings: Garter Lane Arts Centre (22 O'Connell St), and Garter Lane studios (5 O'Connell St).

-History of Building
+History of building

-Thought to be built between 1720-1740 5 O'Connell St was a Friends meeting house, until 1972 when it was relocated to a site adjacent to the Newtown School.
+Thought to be built between 1720 and 1740, 5 O'Connell St was a Friends meeting house until 1972 when it was relocated to a site adjacent to the Newtown School.
 It was also briefly a branch of the Provincial Bank of Ireland.